 The ECC Report 109 [14] “on the aggregate impact from the proposed new systems (ITS, BBDR and BFWA) in the 5725-5925 MHz band on the other services/systems currently operating in this band” and ECC Report 110 “on compatibility studies between broad-band disaster relief (BBDR) and other systems” also relate to ITS.

 The ECC Report 244 [16] already considers Urban Rail systems could be considered as part of ITS.
-In order to further investigate the impact of possible future RLANs on the operation of public transport automation systems, the following scenarios were identified :
+In order to further investigate the impact of possible future RLANs on the operation of public transport automation systems, the following scenarios were identified (but no compatibility studies were conducted):

 Scenario A (inside and outside subway tunnels) a passenger, on board a train, is using his mobile phone as a wireless access to bridge his PC to the MFCN.
 In this configuration the mobile phone transmits over WiFi at 5,8 GHz, to the PC of the passenger.
 This scenario has already been identified as a real interference scenario, in other bands, for communications on board of trains.
 The situation is particularly prone to interference, considering that attenuation from inside the train to outside it, where the antenna of the automation systems is located, is estimated to be around 20 dB only.